 And the 9mm held 9 rounds, which gave it a leg up by some practical estimations.
 Wars have been won and lost because of round counts.

 History aside, we’re here to talk about a different chambering of the Commander.
 This one is an air gun, and it spits out BBs right on target.

 The Commander has a great trigger for an air gun pistol.
 It has the most realistic hammer fall of all the air gun versions of the 1911 I’ve ever shot.
 It is a very good stand-in for an original.

 Like the originals, this one is sporting some traditional diamond checked grips.

 The magazines are large enough to hold CO2 cartridges.
 Loading the BBs is not easy.
 They’re smaller than a .45 ACP and require some dexterity.
 I only mention that because many die-hard fans of the Colt Commander, like me, aren’t getting any younger.

 Accuracy is rock solid.
 The gun has a decently loud report, a mix between a pop and a crack.
 It is loud indoors, but still hearing safe.
 Outdoors, I don’t notice the noise at all.
 When the mag runs dry, the report deepens just a bit.
 The slide will lock back when the magazine itself is empty.

-For those looking for a solid air gun with which to practice your skills, this is a great choice.
+For those looking for a solid air gun with which to practice your skills, the Colt Commander is a great choice.
 It is shorter than a 5” 1911, but not so much so that it would be noticed.
 It is a faithful recreation of the actual Commander length guns.
 If you’re lucky enough to have a Commander, this addition would be a no brainer.

 David Higginbotham is a writer and educator who lives in Arkansas.
 After years of writing and consulting in the firearms industry, he's coming back to his roots with air guns.